 Hills always attract me.
-Even more so, when the distant snow covered peaks are visible.
-Every winters, these glimmering white peaks become my favorite subject for photography.
-Different peaks, different weather conditions, varying time of the day… these peaks are very dynamic!
+Even more so, when the distant snow-covered peaks are visible.
+Every winter, these glimmering white peaks become my favorite subject for photography.
+Different peaks, different weather conditions, varying times of the day… these peaks are very dynamic!
 Every day presents a new subject.

 (Is that an early morning snow storm on the peak that I just captured?)